Criminology and Criminal Justice Campus Undergraduate Bachelors

 Elective Courses (24 credit hours)

-The Criminology and Criminal Justice department offer a wide range of elective courses each year that allow students to tailor their degree to meet particular interests or career aspirations.
-A maximum of 8 of the 24 credits can be taken at the lower division level (100- or 200-level course).
-The remainder (16 credits) must be upper-division CCJ elective courses (300- or 400-level).
+The Criminology and Criminal Justice department offer a wide range of elective classes that allow students to tailor their degree to meet particular interests or job aspirations.
+A maximum of 8 of the 24 credits can be taken at the 100- or 200-level.
+The remainder (16 credits) must be 300- or 400-level.

-Criminology and Criminal Justice’s internship program provides students an opportunity to experience the working environment of a criminal justice agency, to explore career options, and to develop relationships with professionals in the field (learn more about the benefits of an internship).
-Additional information about the Internship is provided below.
+Students have the opportunity to complete an internship to experience the working environment of a criminal justice agency, to explore job options, and to develop relationships with professionals in the field (learn more about the benefits of an internship).
+The internship is optional and can be completed for elective credit (CCJ 404) toward the Criminology and Criminal Justice degree.
+Learn more about completing an internship.

 Transfer Credits

-The Criminology and Criminal Justice program at PSU has extensive experience with undergraduate transfer students.
-More than one-half of our students transfer into PSU from the local community colleges and regional Universities so you are likely to run into old classmates.
-The Criminology and Criminal Justice Program has agreements with all Oregon community colleges and some Washington community colleges allowing specific courses to automatically substitute for specific Criminology and Criminal Justice courses.
+More than one-half of all Criminology and Criminal Justice students transfer into Portland State University from community colleges and regional colleges and universities.
+To help transfer students earn bachelor’s degrees more quickly, Criminology and Criminal Justice has transfer agreements with all Oregon community colleges and many Washington community colleges.
+This allows specific classes to automatically substitute for PSU’s Criminology and Criminal Justice classes.
 Other transfer credits from regionally accredited community colleges, four-year colleges and universities are determined by PSU upon admission.

 See how your criminal justice courses from Oregon and Washington community colleges transfer into PSU’s Criminology and Criminal Justice undergraduate programs.